 Once you’ve done the walls, you need to do the ceiling, which is more important.
 Heat naturally rises, and you don’t want that precious commodity leaving through the roof.
 The process for insulating a garage ceiling is relatively the same as doing the walls.
 You will need a helper to assist with holding insulation, handing you tools, and supporting the ladder while you work.

 That method is more for vaulted ceilings.
 Some garages have traditional ceilings that run perpendicular to the floor and have a crawl space above them.
-You’ll need to install drywall before adding insulation to make things easier.
+To make things easier, you’ll need to install drywall before adding insulation.
 The process would be the same as the walls, but you’ll be working inside the crawl space, and you can add cellulose insulation on top of the fiberglass insulation for added R-value.

 How to Insulate a Garage Door

 Insulating the garage door can be done in several different ways.
 You can use reflective insulation and slide it between the slats and frame of each door panel.
 Another way is to use adhesive retainer pins and push the insulation on the pins.
-Then snap-on retainer pin caps are put on top to keep the insulation in place.
-There are also garage door insulation kits that can be purchased if you need something all in one.
+Then, snap-on retainer pin caps are put on top to keep the insulation in place.
+Garage door insulation kits can also be purchased if you need something all-in-one.